 Is the Outback a good value?
 Most competitors have stronger standard engines, but otherwise the Outback offers an excellent value.
 The base model isn't lacking any practicality.
 And when loaded with extra luxuries and technology features, it costs less than similarly equipped competitors.
 The equation changes a bit if you want the more powerful XT models, which are priced closer to traditional SUV competitors.

 The Subaru doesn't offer any particular ownership advantages.
 The warranty is average for the segment.
-And while the Outback feels well put together, the design and quality of materials don't really stand out in any particular way.
+And while the Outback feels well put together, the design and quality of materials don't really stand out in any way.

 Wildcard